-This recipe is one of my favorites and I believe it deserves to shine, especially since it’s super easy (and gorgeous) too!
+This is one of my favorite seafood recipes and I believe it deserves to shine, especially since it’s super easy (and gorgeous) too!
 Matt and I aren’t huge seafood fans, but I do like salmon from time to time, so this is the perfect meal for me when Matt isn’t around.

 - Place two pieces of tin foil on a baking sheet and lay 3 slices of lemon on each in a line, place salmon on top of the row of lemon slices.